Mika Chunuonsee

-Mika Chunuonsee (มิก้า ชูนวลศรี; RTGS: Mika Chunuansi; born 26 March 1989) is a professional footballer who plays as a right-back or a centre-back for Thai League 1 club Lamphun Warriors.
-Born in Wales, he represents the Thailand national team.
+Mika Chunuonsee (มิก้า ชูนวลศรี; RTGS: Mika Chunuansi; born 26 March 1989) is a retired professional footballer who plays as a right-back or a centre-back.
+Born in Wales, he plays for the Thailand national team.

 Club career

 Born in Bridgend, Wales, Chunuonsee spent two years as a scholar with Cardiff City before joining Bryntirion Athletic and then Neath Athletic.
 He joined Neath in June 2008 but departed the club in September 2008 to join Afan Lido.
 In January 2009 he scored his first goal for the club.
 In July 2009, he moved to Muangthong United.

 International career

 Chunuonsee represented his country of birth Wales at Under 17 level in the UEFA Under 17 Elite Tournament in Cyprus for matches against Spain, Cyprus and Moldova March 2006.
 Other players involved in that squad were Senior Welsh Internationals Gareth Bale, Aaron Ramsey and Chris Gunter, whilst Eagles team-mates Kyle Graves, Daniel Lancey and Scott Evans were also involved.

 In January 2015, Chunuonsee was called up by Kiatisuk Senamuang to play for Thailand in the 2015 King's Cup.
 He made the first appearance in the match against Honduras U-20 in King's Cup.
 However, it was not counted as the official senior cap for Thailand since the competitor was the youth team.
 A year later, On 3 June 2016, Chunuonsee made his official debut for Thailand national senior team in FIFA International A match after came off the bench at the 75th minute to replace Teerasil Dangda in 2016 King's Cup semi-finals against Syria.
 The game ended at 2–2 after ninety minutes.
 Chunuonsee contributed in the penalty shoot-out and helped Thailand to advance to the final.
 In 2018, he was called up by Thailand national team for the 2018 AFF Suzuki Cup.
 He was named for the final squad in 2019 AFC Asian Cup.